City-of-Turku/rw-apiproxy/README.md

 ## Supported backends

-### Drupal 7 service and commerce_service REST API
+### Drupal Commerce, trough service and commerce_service REST APIs

 As the is a proxy for Drupal services the Drupal installation that it talks too need to have the following modules installed and setup (and their dependencies):
 * services
 * commerce_services

+### Prestashop, trough REST API
+Uses the Prestashop API and requires direct access to the prestashop database.

 ## Configuration
-Copy config.ini.sample to config.ini and modify Drupal service endpoints.
+Make a copy of config.ini.sample to config.ini and modify service endpoints, set any required API keys and choose a backend to use.
+See config.ini.sample for details.

 ## Responses
 All response bodies are in JSON format.